2016 Cincinnati Bengals season: Week 15: vs. Pittsburgh Steelers

 With their fourth straight loss to the Steelers, the Bengals fell to 5–8–1.
 The game was just a few moments away from wrapping up when the Baltimore Ravens beat the Philadelphia Eagles 28-27.
 As a result, the Cincinnati Bengals were eliminated from playoff contention no matter the outcome.
 The Bengals were condemned to their first losing season since 2010.

 Week 16: at Houston Texans

 As time expired, Randy Bullock missed the game-winning field goal sending the Bengals to 5–9–1.
 Dalton also set a new career-high of losses in a single season.

 Week 17: vs. Baltimore Ravens

-With the win, the Bengals ended their season at 6–9–1.
+With their 6th win over Baltitmore in 7 games, the Bengals ended their season at 6–9–1.